nubunto/drawer/README.md

     d.register('circle', ['x', 'y', ['radius', 100], 'startAngle', ['endAngle', Math.PI*2]], function(circle) {
       // get the x with circle.x, y with circle.y, etc... console.log(circle.x);
+      // this is the 2d context of the canvas object.
     });